Visiting the Ruins of Pompeii

 6. House of the Faun (VI – 1)

-The Casa del Fauno (House of the Faun) is one of the most spectacular and largest houses in Pompeii, covering around 3,000 square meters with areas dedicated to the villa's owners and other areas for the servants.
+The Casa del Fauno (House of the Faun) is one of the largest and most spectacular houses in Pompeii, covering around 3,000 square meters with areas dedicated to the villa's owners and other areas for the servants.
 The name comes from a bronze satyr statue in the impluvium (a small pool for gathering rain water), and the villa has a number of statues, frescoes, and mosaics.
 Among the most famous is the mosaic that depicts Alexander the Great battling Darius and the Persians at Issus, now displayed at the National Archaeological Museum in Naples.

 7. Villa of the Mysteries (VI – 19)